Hand-held Calculators

 The calculator alone is 245 x 132 x 70 mm.
 (9.6" x 5.2" x 2.75").

-Was being advertised by June 1970.
+Was being advertised in the U.S.A in April 1970[3].

 Made in Japan.